OfficeDev/Microsoft-Teams-Samples/samples/bot-adaptive-card-actions/csharp/README.md

 - Microsoft Teams is installed and you have an account
 - [.NET SDK](https://dotnet.microsoft.com/download) version 6.0
-- [ngrok](https://ngrok.com/download) or equivalent tunnelling solution
+- [devtunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/) latest version or equivalent tunnelling solution

 - [Teams](https://teams.microsoft.com) Microsoft Teams is installed and you have an account